miladhub/quarkus-webapp/README.md

 ## Prerequisites

+When run in production mode, this projects needs:
 * A [Keycloak](https://www.keycloak.org) server must be installed listening on <http://localhost:8180/>
-* OpenID connect client must be configured on it - we'll use id `my-client-id` here
+* OpenID connect (OIDC) client must be configured on it - we'll use id `my-client-id` here
 * The client credential will be assumed to be `my-secret`

 ## Project structure